The Millennium Tour: 2022

 The Millennium Tour earned two more nominations at the 2022 Billboard Music Awards for "Top R&B Tour" and "Top Rap Tour", winning the latter alongside Bow Wow.

 On July 11, 2022, it was announced that a United Kingdom tour date from 2021 had been rescheduled and updated to August 10, 2022 at The O2 London.

 On August 12, 2022, North American tour dates were announced under the new moniker The Millennium Tour: Turned Up! with the lineup consisting of Bow Wow, Mario, Keri Hilson as headliners along with Lloyd, Pleasure P, Bobby V, Sammie, Ying Yang Twins, Chingy, Dem Franchise Boyz, Lil Scrappy, Travis Porter, Crime Mob and Trillville joining.
 A Day 26 reunion was also announced.
 The tour is scheduled to commence on October 7 in Hampton, Virginia, and conclude November 27 in Oakland.

 Reception

-Darlene White of Detroit Metro Times praised Bow Wow for overcaming the odds of technical difficulties and reflected by repping the Air Jordan 2s during the Detroit stop, quoted that, "it was a blast from the past and a night to remember how old you really are."
+Darlene White of Detroit Metro Times praised Bow Wow for overcoming the odds of technical difficulties and reflected by repping the Air Jordan 2s during the Detroit stop, quoted that, "it was a blast from the past and a night to remember how old you really are."

+2025

+In November 20, 2024, it was announced that The Millennium Tour would be returning in 2025 with Omarion, Bow Wow and Trey Songz co-headlining.

+Other confirmed acts include Plies, Boosie and Ying Yang Twins.
+Supergroup RSVP (featuring Ray J, Sammie, Bobby V and Pleasure P) will also perform, along with Nivea and special guest Rick Ross.

+The tour is scheduled to kick off March 7 in Louisville, Kentucky at KFC Yum!
+Center.